 Where can I buy a bamboo drinking straw?
 Most online retailers for the home and kitchen will sell a variety of different brands with packs of bamboo drinking straws.
 Be sure to do your homework to make sure you buy the straws that fit your needs (see above).

 Are bamboo straws safe?
-Bamboo drinking straws are far more safe to use than single-use plastic straws as they are chemical-free and less likely to harbor harmful bacteria.
+Bamboo drinking straws are much safer to use than single-use plastic straws as they are chemical-free and less likely to harbor harmful bacteria.
 They also can be safely used with both hot and cold liquids.